DAYS

 An ambitious plan

-The GBF “sets out an ambitious plan to implement broad-based action to bring about a transformation in our societies’ relationship with biodiversity by 2030”.
+The Biodiversity Plan (GBF) “sets out an ambitious plan to implement broad-based action to bring about a transformation in our societies’ relationship with biodiversity by 2030”.

-This is reflected in the GBF targets 2 and 3, more focused on restoration and conservation and other ones on sustainable production (target 10) and consumption (target 16).
-This is also reflected in other targets, such as target 12 on urban planning, target 14 on the integration of biodiversity into policies, target 15 on the role of the private sector and target 18 on harmful incentives and subsidies reform.
+This is reflected in the Biodiversity Plan (GBF) Targets 2 and 3, more focused on restoration and conservation and other ones on sustainable production (Target 10) and consumption (Target 16).
+This is also reflected in other targets, such as Target 12 on urban planning, Target 14 on the integration of biodiversity into policies, Target 15 on the role of the private sector and Target 18 on harmful incentives and subsidies reform.

 Transformative actions for implementation can involve ambitious steps by various actors in parallel that can be up scaled and open the way to full implementation.